Investing for the long term

 and time horizons will be well-served in the long term by staying invested, despite the

-emotions that naturally arise in times of great uncertainty. - Read The structure of market drawdowns: part II on page xx for deeper insight and analysis into
+• Read The structure of market drawdowns: part II on page xx for deeper insight and analysis into

 equity market behaviour.